 - dec = decrease

-Amigurumi knowledge required to make this pattern includes:
+Amigurumi knowledge and skills required to make this pattern includes:

 - joining amigurumi